BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Training Details and Additional Results

+The setup of this experiment is similar to the steady state Darcy flow inverse problem in \cite{liPhysicsInformedNeuralOperator2024}.
 We pretrain the BiLO with $A_0(\vb{x})$ and it's corresponding solution $u_0(\vb{x})$ for 10,000 steps.
 And we fine-tune the BiLO for 5,000 steps using $u_{\rm GT}(\vb{x})$ to infer $A_{\rm GT}$.
-Following \cite{liPhysicsInformedNeuralOperator2024}, we use the total variation regularization $|\nabla A|$ with weight $\wreg=1e-9$.

-The unknown function is represented as $A(\bx;V) = s(\cN(\bx;V))\times9+3$, where $N_f$ is a fully connected neural network with 2 hidden layers and width 64, and $s$ is the sigmoid activation function (i.e., $s(u) = 1/(1+\exp(-u))$).
+The unknown function is represented as $A(\bx;V) = s(\cN(\bx;V))\times9+3$, where $N_f$ is a fully connected neural network with 2 hidden layers and width 64, and $s$ is the logistic function.
 The transformation is a smoothed approximation of the piece-wise constant function.
 For BiLO, the neural network is represented as $u(\bx,z) = N_u(\bx,z;W)\bx_1(1-\bx_1)\bx_2(1-\bx_2)$, where $N_u$ is a fully connected neural network with 2 hidden layers and width 128, and $z$ is our auxiliary variable such that $z = A(\bx;V)$.
+Fig.~\ref{f:darcy2} shows an additional example of the experiment.